joelsodias/orleans-notification-sample/README.md

 ## Visual Overview

-Below is a diagram illustrating the flow of events and data in the Orleans PubSub sample, including state storage in Redis:
+Below is a diagram illustrating the flow of events and data in the Orleans PubSub sample, including state storage in Redis and the event propagation:

 ```mermaid
 graph TD